LostStrix/List-RC-EUR-No-scam-/README.md

-Site validated, by me.
+Site validated.
 All ordered in Europe.
 (UPDATE : 31/01/2023)

 ___________________________________________________________________________________________________________________